FOLLOW UP TO OUR SELF-HELP VIDEOS

 If you are not in immediate danger because of thoughts of suicide, but need someone to talk with about your suicidal feelings, please do not hesitate to call one of the following national suicide prevention lines:

-Please help us continue to provide free, self-help videos, anonymously to people suffering stress injuries.
+Please help us continue to provide free, self-help videos, anonymously to people suffering post-traumatic stress disorder (PTSD) injuries.
 Any small donation would be appreciated.